 Before entering the field of psychology, I had postbaccalaureate stints in teaching high school remedial algebra, training as a Registered Yoga Teacher, and working in the fields of community and environmental health, public health, and epidemiology.
 At some point, I realized that the values of inclusivity and curiosity that drive me could themselves be a career—and a great one, at that.
 Service as a counseling psychologist and professor is the best combination of everything the third-grade version of me wanted to be "when I grew up": an author, a teacher, a doctor, and a detective.
 Career-wise, I couldn't ask for more.

-I strongly believe in a balance of science and practice, and I'm glad to be in a department that exemplifies that integration.
+I strongly believe in a balance of science, practice, and advocacy, and I'm glad to be in a place that exemplifies that integration.
 Across my research, teaching, mentorship, and clinical domains, I prefer process and practice over perfection.
 I see learning about oneself as a necessary precursor to learning about and serving others.
 My hope is that community-engaged individuals, students, can take what they learn and apply it to their own lives and the lives of those they encounter.
-I have an open-door policy, so I welcome any questions, concerns, or casual "hello's."
+I have an open-door policy, so I welcome any questions, concerns, or casual hellos.
 Ultimately, my goal is to have two dogs, one medium-sized and one small.